kaiyuan2000/Python-Projects/README.md

 # Python-Projects
-What you'll see below is a log for every project I do for Python Bootcamp @ [Dr. Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/)
+What you'll see below is a log for projects I do for Python Bootcamp @ [Dr. Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/)

 There are 4 levels : **Beginner, Intermediate, Intermediate+ & Advanced**